GrooveHacker/fnaf-irl/README.md

 The default port for Droid Cam is `4747`, and the default for IP Webcam is `8080`.

+**IMPORTANT:** If your camera streams are password protected, log in to them in the browser on the guard's computer before opening the guard page.

 ### 4. 💻 Guard's Computer
 To run the game server, you will need to install [Node.js](https://nodejs.org/en/) on the guard's computer.